Shed Buying Guide | Size, Shape & Material | Tiger Sheds

-It’s as easy as ABC!
+Choosing a garden shed - it’s as easy as ABC!

 Area: You should consider the following things before you purchase a shed.

-How big does your shed need to be?
 Consider what you are using your shed for – purely for storage or as a garden room with space for furniture?
 What will you be storing in there, and is this likely to change with a growing family?

 Keep in mind that different companies quote shed sizes differently.
 For example, an 8x6 shed could be referring to the internal or external dimensions and may or may not include the roof overhang.
 Be sure to check the dimensions of a building if you have area restrictions or wish to store something of a particular size.
 Exact dimensions can usually be found in the technical section.